-The Company is in the final stages of setting up the second phase of expansion at Pedapariya in Andhra Pradesh.
-The Company closely monitors the progress of customer volumes & projections and appropriately deploys the assets to target optimal utilisation to meet the demand.
-However, sudden swings in the market are challenging to handle.
+The Company has completed its second phase of expansion project at Pedapariya in Andhra Pradesh and started its commercial production.
+The Company closely monitors volume forecasts and will appropriately deploy assets to target optimal utilisation.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY